Scugog Budget

 Each year, the Township undergoes a robust process to create an annual budget that delivers the services and programs residents and businesses rely on.

-Did you know, out of all the property taxes you pay to the government each year, municipal taxes make up only 9% of the total amount.
-Of that 9%, the Township receives 3% from overall taxes to operate and plan for services and infrastructure that you use everyday.
+Did you know, out of all the property taxes you pay, the Township of Scugog only keeps 31% to operate its services and maintain the infrastructure that you use everyday?

 Capital Budget